 Since I’ve always desired to be super independent, making my own product where possible, this began my quest to make my own laundry detergent since we couldn’t afford to buy the really truly healthy stuff.

-And what I found was the perfect solution of one’s dreams!
+And what I found was a great solution for me!

 Making my own laundry detergent is healthy, easy, and economical!
 And, of course, it works well getting odors, stains, and greasy residues out of clothes.